cerebis/shap/README.txt

 	war/WEB-INF/spring/analyzer-config.xml

 This file follows the Spring bean definition schema.
 A few detectors and annotators have been defined.
-All defined analyzers mentioned in the the "configuration" bean will be created.
+All defined analyzers mentioned in the "configuration" bean will be created.

 Once you are ready, run the tool